35 Amazing Arthritis Facts & Stats You Didn’t Know

 (Medical News Today)

-While some arthritis statistics claim that these products are quite effective, there is no relevant data on whether they actually do deliver the required amount of CBD to the bloodstream.
-Furthermore, the topical CBD products often include other components commonly found in pain relievers such as menthol or camphor, thus making researchers uncertain whether the pain relief comes solely from CBD or not.
+While some arthritis facts claim that these products are quite effective, there is no relevant data on whether they actually do deliver the required amount of CBD to the bloodstream.
+Furthermore, the topical CBD products often include other components that are commonly found in pain relievers such as menthol or camphor, thus making researchers uncertain whether the pain relief comes solely from CBD or not.